arnaudt-bojan/arnaudt-bojan/frontend/lib/shared/README.md

-# @upfirst/shared
+# Frontend Shared Utilities

-Shared utilities and types used across the Upfirst monorepo.
+Shared utilities and types used within the Next.js frontend service.

+## Overview

+This directory contains frontend-specific shared code copied from the original workspace setup.
+The frontend is now an independent service with its own dependencies.

 ## Contents